oplatek/ToD-BERT/README.md

 ```

 ## Direct Usage
 Please refer to the following guide how to use our pre-trained ToD-BERT models.
 Our model is built on top of the [PyTorch](https://pytorch.org/) library and huggingface [Transformers](https://github.com/huggingface/transformers) library.
 Let's do a very quick overview of the model architecture and code.
-Detailed examples for model architecturecan be found in the paper.
+Detailed examples for model architecture can be found in the paper.

 ```
 # Encode text